When are You Entitled to Compensation When You Get Injured on Someone Else’s Property in Texas?

 You don’t have all the time in the world to file your lawsuit if you are injured on the property of another person.
 The statute of limitations is the law that establishes the time limit for filing a lawsuit in a particular jurisdiction.

 In Texas, the deadline for a civil action for a personal injury must be filed within two years of the date of the incident that caused the injury.
 If the time limit expires prior to your filing of the case, the trial court will dismiss the case, and you won’t be able to get any compensation for your injuries.
+You should not hesitate to contact a Midland personal injury lawyer to ensure you do not miss your window of oportunity.

 Personal Injury on Someone Else’s Property in Texas?
 Call Our Attorneys Today